Spacetime and Physical Equivalence: Theories, duality, and physical equivalence

 (a) His examples deal with classical theories of gravitation, i.e.~{\it extendable} theories admitting external interpretations, which can indeed vary widely.
 That these theories are extendable, beyond a certain regime of energies, can be seen from both Newton's and Einstein's theories' predictions of {\it singularities}, which are usually taken to be unphysical.

-(b) The force theory and the gorce-and-morce theory are empirically equivalent on a restricted domain, but their extensions are {\it not}: ``To test these hypotheses, the theory must be expanded still further, and in such a way as to make the universal force term [read instead: `gorce'] determinable'' (ibid, p.~248).
+(b) The force theory and the gorce-and-morce theory are empirically equivalent on a restricted domain, but their extensions are {\it not}:

+\begin{quote} To test these hypotheses, the theory must be expanded still further, and in such a way as to make the universal force term [read instead: `gorce'] determinable (ibid, p.~248). \end{quote}

 But, as I argued before: under the conditions stated in \S\ref{4cond}, in particular in cases in which the theory already contains all the physics it can and should contain---in case the theory is unextendable---such extensions are simply not given and the inequivalence does not follow.
 In such a case, no further relevant theory construction could tell force apart from gorce and morce.
 The latter phrase then surely does not refer to anything independent and distinct from what is meant by `force', and the two theories {\it are} physically equivalent.
 In other words: on an internal interpretation of a theory, Glymour synonymy leads to physical equivalence.